Michael Mosiman Set for Shoulder Surgery, Out for Remainder of Pro Motocross - Racer X

 Kellen Brauer broke down Mosiman’s crash in the Hangtown Motocross Classic Race Examination video, which you can watch below:

 The team provided an update the rest of the team, as sole premier class rider Justin Barcia had “complications” that will delay his return to later in Pro Motocross.
+The #51 provided an update on his Instagram this afternoon, stating he broke the plate that was inserted for his broken collarbone.
+He said he is a week out of surgery now to have the new plate inserted.

 Read the full update from GasGas below.